yonran/yonathan.org/posts/2020-11-proposition-19-parent-child-deadline.md

 ## <a id=should-you-transfer-property-before-proposition-19>Should you transfer property to a child before February 16, 2021?</a>

 You can avoid Proposition 19 and use the old Proposition 58/193 rules instead if you transfer property before February 16th, 2021, to reduce the property taxes that the child will have to pay.
-So if you have a rental property, or your child will not live in your home, or your home is assessed at more than $1 million, then you can avoid reassessment if you transfer it to a child now.
+So if you have a rental property, or your child will not live in your home, or your home is worth more than $1 million above its assessed value, then you can avoid reassessment if you transfer it to a child now.

 But if you transfer now, then you may owe capital gains taxes and lose out on the step-up in basis, because the federal capital gains step-up in basis requires you to transfer the property upon death, not earlier ([26 USC §1014](https://www.law.cornell.edu/uscode/text/26/1014), [IRS Publication 551](https://www.irs.gov/publications/p551#idm140486307579360)).
 The step-up in basis allows an inheritor to profit from all the gains of the previous owner when that owner dies without anyone paying capital gains tax on those gains.